King's Lynn Stadium

-King's Lynn Stadium, also known as the Adrian Flux Arena and previously as the Norfolk Arena, is a short oval stadium situated to the south of King's Lynn on Saddlebow Road in Norfolk County, England.
+King's Lynn Stadium, also known as the Adrian Flux Arena and previously as the Norfolk Arena, is a short oval stadium situated to the south of King's Lynn, Norfolk, England.
 It currently hosts BriSCA Formula 1 Stock Car Racing, Banger racing, motorcycle speedway and is also a former greyhound racing track.

 Origins

-The stadium was constructed in 1951 on the west side of Saddlebow Road next door to a poultry farm.
+The stadium was constructed in 1951 on the west side of Saddlebow Road, adjacent to a poultry farm.
 It originally opened for greyhound racing.

 Stock car racing

-Since 1955 it has hosted BriSCA Formula 1 Stock Car Racing for which it has hosted World Final events for in 2007, 2009, 2013, 2015 and 2019.
-It's set to hold the World Final again in September 2020 with this year's winner Tom Harris defending his title.
+Since 1955 it has hosted BriSCA Formula 1 Stock Car Racing, for which it has hosted World Final events for in 2007, 2009, 2013, 2015 and 2019.
+It is set to hold the World Final again in September 2020 with this year's winner Tom Harris defending his title.

 Speedway

 The stadium has been the home of the King's Lynn Stars speedway team since 1965.
 It hosted the Final of the 1984 European (World) Under-21 Championship won by England's Marvyn Cox.

 The shale-surfaced track is 342 m long and is surrounded by a solid steel plate fence and like most international speedway venues, the fences in the turns are protected by an air fence.